Components#

 Open edX maintains status for internal credentials (“awarded”, “revoked”).

 The public Status List API allows instant verifiable credential checks.
 This endpoint is intentionally public (unauthenticated) so that relying parties can verify credential status without credentials of their own.
-Each issuer maintains its own status sequence.
-Every issued verifiable credential occupies a unique position in that sequence.
+Each issuer maintains its own status sequence, and every issued verifiable credential occupies a unique position in that sequence.
+For more details, see Status List API, Implementation Details, and the generate_status_list management command.

 # Status List API endpoint: